Fast Algorithms for Energy Games in Special Cases: All-Pairs Nonnegative Prefix Paths Problem

 In the end, we run on $G_2$ a transitive closure algorithm, and we return that there is a nonnegative prefix path in $G$ if and only if there is a path in $G_2$.
+Notice that graphs $G$ and $G_1$ are weighted, while $G_2$ is unweighted.

-\paragraph{Analysis of the algorithm.} The following observation shows that the replacement of zero weight edges is valid.
+\paragraph{Analysis of the algorithm.} The following observation shows that the replacement of zero weight edges is valid, in the sense that nonnegative prefix paths of total weight zero\footnote{Observe that a Dyck path is a nonnegative prefix path of total weight zero consisting only of edges $-1$ and $+1$.
+Thus, we avoid to use the term \emph{Dyck path} for $G$ because it may contains edges of weight zero.} in $G$ correspond to Dyck paths in $G_1$ and vice versa.
 Moreover, we prove the claim that the transitive closure problem in $G_2$ is equivalent to the All-Pairs Nonnegative Prefix Paths problem in $G$.

-\begin{observation} For every pair of vertices $u, v \in V$, there exists a Dyck path from $u$ to $v$ in $G$ if and only if there exists a Dyck path from $u$ to $v$ in $G_1$. \end{observation}
+\begin{observation} For every pair of vertices $u, v \in V$, there exists a nonnegative prefix path of total weight zero from $u$ to $v$ in $G$ if and only if there exists a Dyck path from $u$ to $v$ in $G_1$. \end{observation}

-\begin{lemma} There exists a nonnegative prefix path from $u$ to $v$ in $G$ if and only if there exists a path from $u$ to $v$ in $G_2$. \end{lemma} \begin{proof} Assume that there exists a nonnegative prefix path $\pi$ from $u$ to $v$ in $G$.
+\begin{lemma} For every pair of vertices $u, v \in V$, there exists a nonnegative prefix path from $u$ to $v$ in $G$ if and only if there exists a path from $u$ to $v$ in $G_2$. \end{lemma} \begin{proof} Assume that there exists a nonnegative prefix path $\pi$ from $u$ to $v$ in $G$.
 Let $a$ be the first vertex after $u$ along $\pi$ with a minimum energy level.
 Initially, we show that the edge $(u, a)$ appears in $G_2$.
 Since $\pi$ is a nonnegative prefix path, we have that $e(u) \leq e(a)$.
 If $e(u) < e(a)$, then there must be an edge $(u, a)$ in $G$ with weight $+1$.
-Also if $e(u) = e(a)$, then the subpath of $\pi$ from $u$ to $a$ is a Dyck path in $G$, as the subpath of $\pi$ from $u$ to $a$ is a nonnegative prefix path.
-By Observation~\ref{obs:GG1Dyck}, the subpath of $\pi$ from $u$ to $a$ is a Dyck path in $G_1$ as well.
+Also if $e(u) = e(a)$, then the subpath of $\pi$ from $u$ to $a$ is a nonnegative prefix path of total weight zero.
+Then by Observation~\ref{obs:GG1Dyck}, the subpath of $\pi$ from $u$ to $a$ is a Dyck path in $G_1$.
 Therefore, in both cases we have added the edge $(u, a)$ in $G_2$.
 As the vertex $a$ has a minimum energy level, we can apply the same argument iteratively starting from $a$, to conclude that there exists a path from $u$ to $v$ in $G_2$.